whatwillnjdo/katas/smartfill/README.md

 5) Keep test coverage 100%

 ## Objective:
 The problem that you would be solving, is to create a class of flasks: different shapes and sizes, and a container: any shape and size.
-Assuming an unlimited supply of a liquid and the flask is auto-filled every time when it is emptied, need to find the arrangement to fill the container with minimal repetition & combination of flasks and the wastage (remaining in the last flask after the container is full), complying with certain constraints.
+Assuming an unlimited supply of a liquid and the flask is auto-filled every time when it is emptied, need to find the arrangement to fill the container with minimal iteration of flasks and the wastage (remaining in the last flask after the container is full), complying with certain constraints.

-NOTE: To make the calculations simple and focus on concepts, consider the dimensions to be positive integers only and round-off the volume to the nearest integer value.
+**NOTE: To make the calculations simple and focus on concepts, consider the dimensions to be positive integers only and round-off the volume to the nearest (preferably, higher) integer value.**

 ## Step 1
 1) Create class for a cylindrical flask.
 Don’t worry about the different shapes.